boisgera/toupie/README.md

 uvx --from git+https://github.com/boisgera/toupie toupie
 ```

-If you need additional Python dependencies, specify them with the `--with` flag;
+If you need additional Python dependencies, specify them with the `--with` flag.
-for example:
+For example:

 ```bash
 uvx --with raylib --from git+https://github.com/boisgera/toupie toupie